andrewdyer/vite-react-app-template/README.md

 docker run --name vite-react-app --publish 8080:80 --detach vite-react-app-template
 ```

-This command runs a container named `my-app` from the `vite-react-app-template` image in detached mode.
+This command runs a container named `vite-react-app` from the `vite-react-app-template` image in detached mode.